Ivshti/opensubtitles-api/README.md

 **Node.js API for downloading subtitles from OpenSubtitles.org**

-- Based on OpenSRTJS, under MIT - Copyright (c) 2014 Eóin Martin
 - This code is registered under GPLv3 - Copyright (c) 2015  Popcorn Time and the contributors (popcorntime.io)

 ------